carlosjhr64/ascii_mathematical_notation/Notation.md

 Markdown makes really nice documents from good looking raw text.
 I like the Chromium extension
 [Markdown Preview Plus](https://chrome.google.com/webstore/detail/markdown-preview-plus/febilkbfcbhebfnokafefeacimjdckgl).

+Vim is the "grand piano" of text editors.
+Its scripting feature presents some very interesting possibilities, like automatically performing simple logical steps.

+I may use conventions found in Ruby and CoffeeScript.
+I realize there may be languages better suited for this project, but I'm not familiar with these other languages, such as Haskel.

+I will try to math a much as posible the first and second order logic described in Wikipedia.

 ## Valid characters